 In your oral cancer screening, we’ll examine the inside of your mouth to look for white or red patches and other sores.
 We’ll check for lumps and other irregularities by feeling the tissues in your mouth.
 We’ll also examine your neck and throat for lumps.

-If we discover any signs of precancerous lesions or mouth cancer, we’ll have to come in a few weeks later for a follow-up visit to see if the abnormalities are still present and, if so, if they’ve changed or grown over time.
+If we discover any signs of precancerous lesions or mouth cancer, we’ll have you come in a few weeks later for a follow-up visit to see if the abnormalities are still present and, if so, if they’ve changed or grown over time.
 We’ll have a biopsy performed to remove a sample of cells to test in the laboratory to determine if there are cancer cells and, if so, come up with a treatment plan.